We, Ashia, hereby declare that the following statement reflects our business intentions and our ethical convictions.

 At Ashia, we believe in implementing best practice and research globally on cheetah conservation.
 Ashia is a contributing member of the International Cheetah Studbook, annually published by the Cheetah Conservation Fund (CCF).
 The Cheetah Studbook is a world register of cheetahs in captivity and a source of best practice and research in cheetah conservation.

-All animals passing through our project are DNA tested and we regularly invite representatives from South African Nature Conservation (Cape Nature) to visit our project and see that we are providing our animals with the best possible care.
+All animals passing through our project are DNA tested and we invite representatives from South African Nature Conservation authorities (such as Cape Nature) to visit our program and to witness that we are providing the animals temporary or permanently at the Ashia Center in Paarl with the best possible care.
 We also hold a PAPA License issued by the State Veterinarian to confirm that we meet the standards of animal welfare.

-Co-Founders and Directors of Cheetah Experience Ashia
+The Shareholders, Members and Directors of Ashia